RoboCup-SSL/ssl-go-tools/cmd/ssl-match-stats/README.md

-# matchduration
+# ssl-match-stats

-Calculate the duration of a match, divided into stop, running and halt.
+Gather statistics from a set of [official SSL log files](https://ssl.robocup.org/game-logs/).

 ## Installation

 Use go-get to install this executable:

 ```
-go get -u github.com/RoboCup-SSL/ssl-go-tools/cmd/matchduration
+go get -u github.com/RoboCup-SSL/ssl-go-tools/cmd/ssl-match-stats
 ```

 ## Usage

-The binary is called `matchduration`.
+The binary is called `ssl-match-stats`.
-Run it with `-h` to print usage information.
+Pass in a list of log files to be processed, e.g.: `ssl-match-stats *.log.gz`